ACiDS-NU/SEM_microbe_counting/README.md

 ![alt text](https://github.com/ACiDS-NU/SEM_microbe_counting/blob/master/DeMMO.png "DeMMO Map")

 # Cultivating deep subsurface biofilm communities at DeMMO
-Images were taken from materials used in *in situ* cultivation experiments at the Deep Mine Microbial Observatory (DeMMO).
-Images with “D1” in the file name are from DeMMO1, a borehole at a depth of 800 feet, “D3” is DeMMO3, a borehole at a depth of 2,000 feet, and “D6” is DeMMO6, a borehole at a depth of 4,850 feet.
-These experiments targeted the growth of deep subsurface biofilm communities using minerals representative of the host rock lithology (pyrite, hematite, magnetite, pyrolusite, muscovite, siderite, calcite) and inert controls (glass).
 Watch [this](https://www.youtube.com/watch?v=b80g91Z4uEQ&feature=youtu.be) short clip to see how we installed flow-through bioreactors in the outflow of the boreholes at DeMMO.
-The bioreactors were filled with inert glass or minerals, and over time these materials were colonized by bacteria and archaea.
-Inside each bioreactor, we included a polished chip of mineral or a glass slide - these were imaged using a scanning electron microscope (SEM).
+The bioreactors were filled with minerals representative of the host rock lithology or inert glass, and over time these materials were colonized by bacteria and archaea.
+Inside each bioreactor, we included a polished chip of mineral (pyrite, hematite, siderite, magnetite, pyrolusite, calcite) or a glass slide - these were imaged using a scanning electron microscope (SEM).

 ![alt text](https://github.com/ACiDS-NU/SEM_microbe_counting/blob/master/experiment-01.png "Experiment Design")

+The image above shows a polished chip of the mineral pyrolusite (MnO2) that was included in a bioreactor and an SEM image we took of the pyrolusite surface.
+Microbes are highlighted in green.

+For each mineral type used in the bioreactors, we took ~20 photos.
+We need to count the number of cells in each photo in order to calculate cell densities on each mineral type.
+Ultimately we want to know which mineral the microbes liked best!